ecalzavarini/ch4-project/README.rst

 Aknowledgments:
 ======
-Partial support from French National Agency for Research (ANR) by the grant (SEAS: ANR-13-JS09-0010)
+This project received support from the INNOCOLD consortium (innocold.fr) and by the French National Agency for Research (ANR) by the grant (SEAS: ANR-13-JS09-0010).

 Bibliography:
 ======
-This code has been employed in the following studies:
+This code has been employed in the following published studies:

 1) *Finite volume versus streaming-based lattice Boltzmann algorithm for fluid-dynamics simulations: A one-to-one accuracy and performance study*, K.Shrestha, G.Mompean and E.Calzavarini, Phys.
 Rev. E **93**, 023306 (2016).

 2) *Micro-bubbles and micro-particles are not faithful tracers of turbulent acceleration*, Varghese Mathai, Enrico Calzavarini,  Jon Brons, Chao Sun and Detlef Lohse, Phys.
 Rev. Lett. **117**, 024501 (2016).

-3) *Propelled micro-probes in turbulence*, E. Calzavarini, Y.  X. Huang, F. G. Schmitt and L. Wang, arXiv:1802.00189, Phys.
-Rev. Fluids [in press] (2018).
+3) *Propelled microprobes in turbulence*, Enrico Calzavarini, Yongxiang X. Huang, Francois G. Schmitt and Lipo Wang, Phys.
+Rev. Fluids **3**, 054604 (2018).

 4) *Basal melting driven by turbulent thermal convection*, Babak Rabbanipour Esfahani, Silvia C. Hirata, Stefano Berti and Enrico Calzavarini, arXiv:1801.03694, Phys.
 Rev. Fluids [in press] (2018).